Books on Resurrection and the ApocalypseTwo interesting books to read over the Easter holiday. Reviewed by T. Nelson

 Altizer really has only one thing to say, so the content in this book is pretty much the same as in The New Gospel of Christian Atheism (see review at left), so I'm jolly well not going to review it again.
 The difference is that this one is a collection of his essays, and the language is a bit plainer.
-There are also some better sound bites, though some still might not fit on a bumper sticker:
+There are also some better sound bites, though they still might not fit on a bumper sticker:

 This God who is known in Christianity is a consequence of a radical de-eschatologizing of the original Christian kerygma. [p.90]